Mahesh-MSFT/-mahesh-msft.github.io/_drafts/vwanvhub.md

 ### Create Network Peering between Hub VNet and Database Server VNet

 Configure the network peering using same process as followed for Web Server peering.
 Ensure that configuration values are replaced as appropriate.

+At this point, there are 2 VNets which are connected with hub VNet.

 ### Validate connectivity between Web and Database Servers